Version for the visually impaired

 Carriage of baggage of passengers who did not arrive at the place of boarding the aircraft or who evaded the flight for which they were registered is strictly prohibited.
 The baggage of passengers who did not arrive at the place of boarding the aircraft or who evaded the flight is subject to repeated check.
 In cases where a check of transit and transfer passengers, including their carry-on luggage and their things is carried out at the TIF, such check is carried out at checkpoints, posts before they enter the transportation sector of the transport security area of the TIF and/or vehicles and before they join with the checked objects for which this is a starting transportation point.
 Baggage of transfer and transit passengers shall be checked and transported on the flight which is the same as the passengers’ flight, if the passengers — their owners change destination upon their request.

-Animals, birds, reptiles and other representatives of fauna that have appropriate veterinary certificates and are approved for transportation by air transport vehicles, as well as the cages (containers) in which they are transported, are inspected using the methods specified in paragraph 57 of these Rules, as well as with the help of devices for detecting explosives.
+Animals, birds, reptiles and other representatives of fauna that have appropriate veterinary certificates and are approved for transportation by air transport vehicles, as well as the cages (containers) in which they are transported, are inspected using other methods, as well as with the help of devices for detecting explosives.

-Material items found during the check of passengers and crew members of civil aircraft that are in free circulation, but prohibited for transportation by the aircraft, in cases of refusal of passengers and crew members to voluntarily remove such material items from the territory of the TIF or vehicle, are confiscated by check staff with the execution of a report on detection of dangerous goods, items or substances prohibited for transportation and their seizure from an individual and a crew member of an aircraft during check, additional check, repeated check (Appendix No. 12 to these Rules), are registered in the log of reports of detection of dangerous goods, objects or substances prohibited for transportation and their seizure from passengers and members of the crew of an aircraft of (Appendix No. 13 to these Rules) and are transferred for storage to a room for temporary storage of items and substances prohibited for transportation by aircraft and seized from passengers during check, in accordance with the legislation of the Russian Federation.
+Material items found during the check of passengers and crew members of civil aircraft that are in free circulation, but prohibited for transportation by the aircraft, in cases of refusal of passengers and crew members to voluntarily remove such material items from the territory of the TIF or vehicle, are confiscated by check staff with the execution of a report on detection of dangerous goods, items or substances prohibited for transportation and their seizure from an individual and a crew member of an aircraft during check, additional check, recheck, should be registered in the log of reports of detection of dangerous goods / objects prohibited for transportation and their seizure from passengers and members of the crew of an aircraft should be transferred for storage to a room for temporary storage of items and substances prohibited for transportation by aircraft and seized from passengers during check, in accordance with the legislation of the Russian Federation.
 Simplification of the procedures of check, additional check and repeated check is not allowed.

 Article 205.
 Terrorist act; Article 205.1.
 Assistance in terrorist activities; Article 205.2.
 Public calls for terrorist activities, public justification of terrorism or propaganda of terrorism; Article 205.3.
 Completing training for the purpose of carrying out terrorist activities; Article 205.4.
 Organization of a terrorist community and participation in it; Article 205.5.
 Organization of activities of a terrorist organization and participation in the activities of such an organization; Article 205.6.
 Failure to report a crime; Article 206.
 Taking of a hostage;